 "Shivakti Tantra Yoga is an offering of honoring, cultivating and exalting this experience of inner alchemy and embodiment through the ancient lineages of traditional Tantric Yoga.
 Through Asana, Pranayama, Bandha, Kriya, Dhyana and Puja we prepare the body for the alchemical process of Kundalini Awakening.
 Deepening into Tantric theory we get to know intimately the forces of nature and consciousness that are the essence of existence, and explore the multiplicity of inner frequencies through their embodied forms as Gods and Goddesses, primarily Shiva and Shakti in their many faces.
-Drawing primarily from the two main lineages of Tantra; the Shakti oriented Sri Vidya system, and the Shiva oriented Kaishmir Shaivist system, we weave the powerful Tantric languages of Mantra, Yantra, and Mudra to connect us deeper with the powerful forces of creation that are Shiva and Shakti within us.
+Drawing primarily from the two main lineages of Tantra; the Shakti oriented Sri Vidya system, and the Shiva oriented Kaishmir Shaivist system( Kaula Trika), we weave the powerful Tantric languages of Mantra, Yantra, and Mudra to connect us deeper with the powerful forces of creation that are Shiva and Shakti within us.

 Shivakti Tantra Yoga is a weaving of the red and the white, the Sukra, or seed, and Rakta, blood, the left and the right hand paths.
 It is an invitation to remember our own Divinity, to awaken our true nature, and to begin living as embodied Dieties through the temple of the heart, and the way of beauty and mindfulness.
 Remembering the ultimate goal, allowing this powerful creative force to guide our souls into the light of ultimate consciousness and union with the Divine." - Halo Seronko